sam-hosseini/freelancing-in-finland/README.md

 The `employer` will pay all taxes above which is ~479€ to Tax Administration.

-**How is the payslip for a `self-employed`?** Imagine a basic example, in which a `self-employed` person receives 1,000€ salary, and her/his tax card says their tax is 20%.
+**How is the payslip for a `self-employed`?** Imagine a basic example, in which a `self-employed` person receives 1,000€ salary from their own company, and her/his tax card says their tax is 20%.

 From the `self-employed`'s perspective: